UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 Next steps

-Turn this article into action: pick one recent guest photo, get written permission today, and upload it into a UGC collection in Yummify.
-Run a light AI enhancement using your branded environment, export a square and a vertical version, and schedule them on your top social channel and delivery app.
-Once you see how quickly one real customer moment turns into two or three on-brand assets, you’ll have the proof you need to commit to a 30-day UGC + AI pilot.
+Turn this article into action.
+Pick one recent guest photo.
+Get written permission today.
+Upload it into a UGC collection in Yummify.
+Run a light AI enhancement using your branded environment.
+Export a square and a vertical version.
+Schedule them on your top social channel and delivery app.
+Once you see how quickly one real customer moment turns into two or three on-brand assets, you’ll have the proof you need.
+This UGC and AI for restaurants approach delivers results.

 FAQ